 What pets need a license?

 Any dog and/or cat over six months of age needs to be licensed.
 The fee is due January 1 each year, but we give you until March 31 before we start charging late fees.

 If your pet will not turn six months old until after March 31, you won’t have to pay a late fee, but you need to register them as soon as they are old enough.
 The same applies to those who bring home a new pet or move into Des Moines after March 31 as well.
 You can use an adoption form from a local rescue to provide proof of a new pet, or provide a utility bill for proof of a new address.

 If your cat or dog is spayed or neutered, the fee is $15 per animal.
 If your pet is not fixed, it’s $35 per animal.
 If you are 65 years old or older, you may register one cat and one dog for $5 each, with additional animals at the regular fee.

 Service animals have no fee, with proper certification.
 You can provide a certificate of completion from a service animal program, an accreditation form or a doctor's written approval to provide proof that your pet is an official service animal.
 Please download and complete the service animal application to include with your certification.

 How do you license your pets?

-New in 2021, you can register your pet and pay fees online.
+2022 animal licenses will be available online beginning December 2021.
 You will be asked to upload copies of your rabies vaccination certificate and proof of spay or neuter (if applicable).
 Your license will not be issued without all necessary documentation.
-High risk dogs can not be licensed online at this time.

-You can also download and fill out the Printable License Form, then mail it or place it in the secure drop box outside of City Hall:City Clerk's Office
+If you prefer to not apply online, download and complete the License Form, then mail it or place it in the secure drop box outside of City Hall:City Clerk's Office

 400 Robert D. Ray Drive